 HSL is a “dynamically-typed programming language”.
 Featuring numbers, strings, associative arrays and functions.

 Variables are function scoped, in addition to the global scope.
-Functions are available in all scopes (and registered at compile time).
-Scoping may be changed with the global keyword.
+Functions can be either globally scoped or function scoped (however they are always registered at compile time; hence they cannot be conditionally defined).
+Variable scoping may be changed with the global keyword.